ckti/Wan2GP/README.md

 ## 🔥 Latest News!!
 * April 4 2025: 👋 Wan 2.1GP v4.0: lots of goodies for you !
+    - A Simplified interface that lets you switch quickly between the numerous Wan derived models
     - A new queuing system that lets you stack in a queue as many text2video and imag2video tasks as you want.
-Each task can rely on complete different generation parameters (different number of frames, steps, loras, ...).
+Each task can rely on complete different generation parameters (different model, different number of frames, steps, loras, ...).
+Many thanks to **Tophness** for his huge contribution to this new useful feature.
     - Temporal upsampling (Rife) and spatial upsampling (Lanczos) for a smoother video (32 fps or 64 fps) and to enlarge you video by x2 or x4.
 Check these new advanced options.
     - Wan Vace Control Net support : with Vace you can inject in the scene people or objects, animate a person, perform inpainting or outpainting, continue a video, ...
 I have provided an introduction guide below.
 * Mar 27 2025: 👋 Added support for the new Wan Fun InP models (image2video).
 The 14B Fun InP has probably better end image support but unfortunately existing loras do not work so well with it.
 The great novelty is the Fun InP image2 1.3B model : Image 2 Video is now accessible to even lower hardware configuration.
 It is not as good as the 14B models but very impressive for its size.
 You can choose any of those models in the Configuration tab.
 Many thanks to the VideoX-Fun team  (https://github.com/aigc-apps/VideoX-Fun)